 We currently offer three different models of six course lute: the Gerle (KHM Vienna, A35), the Hans Frei (KHM Vienna, C34) and an own design which is a small lute with nine ribs based on elements from the lutes of the Bologna makers Frei and Maler.

-Six course lutes are available starting at £1750.
-See the price list for general comments on what features you can expect at the lowest price level for each model of instrument.
+Please see the price list for information on pricing.
 The decorative schemes described on this page are examples only and are not comprehensive.
 We have tried to offer examples reflective of both lutes near or at the base price, and lutes that have more costly decorative features.

 Developing from the five course lute some time in the 15th century the the six course lute became ascendant in and flourished almost throughout the entire 16th century.
 Due to its long and far-reaching period of dominance a vast body of music was written for it.
 However, despite the popularity they enjoyed in their heyday relatively little information about their construction survives today.

 The courses are usually tuned in intervals not dissimilar from the modern guitar, the principal differences being that they are usually double-strung from the second course, the third course is tuned a semitone down and that the most commonly encountered nominal lute pitch is higher at g rather than e.
 With their octave stringing from the fourth course they have a uniquely magical and ringing character.